Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 npx @shopify/polaris-migrator v11-react-update-page-breadcrumbs <path>
 ```

-#### Migration RegExp Checks
+#### Post-Migration Validation

-After running this migration you can use the following RegExp to check for any additional instances of <Page breadcrumbs="..." /> across all file types:
+After migrating you can use the following RegExp to check for any additional instances of `<Page breadcrumbs="..." />` across all file types:

 ```
 <Page[^>\w](?:[^>]|\n)\*?breadcrumbs